Young Again Dog Food Review

-In addition, this recipe contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
+In addition, this recipe contains fructooligosaccharide, an alternative sweetener2 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

-Judging by its ingredients alone, Young Again Dog Food looks like an above average kibble.
+Based on its ingredients alone, Young Again Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Young Again Dog Food is a meat-based kibble using a significant amount of chicken meal and pork protein concentrate as its main sources of animal protein, thus earning the brand 5 stars.
+Young Again is a grain-free dry dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.